dkarthe/webjeda-blog/_posts/2016-03-24-jekyll-subscribe-form.md

 ### Step 4: Success!
 That's it.
 Now collect emails and make a list.
-I use mail-chimp and I send an update to the list using campaign every time I make a new post.
+I use MailChimp and I send an update to the list using campaign every time I make a new post.

 Here is a working example: <a href="http://redgadget.github.io/form-jekyll/" target="_blank" rel="nofollow">Sample Subscribe Form</a>

 I hope that helped.
-I'm using feed-burner for subscriptions.
-I will make a post on how to do that as well.
-Don't forget to subscribe to my updates!
+I'm was feed-burner for subscriptions.
+I have a post on [How to use Feedburner for subscriptions](/jekyll-subscribe-feedburner/){:target="_blank"}.
+Feedburner is free and pretty good for managing feeds and subscriptions.

-## Update 1 - Automated subscription list
+## Update 1 - MailChimp subscribe form on Jekyll

-[steven_nc](https://disqus.com/by/steven_nc/){:rel='nofollow'}{:target="_blank"} commented that there should be an un-subscription option for users, which is a valid question because users may want to opt out of your mailing list.
+[**steven_nc**](https://disqus.com/by/steven_nc/){:rel='nofollow'}{:target="_blank"} commented asking how do I handle un-subscriptions, which is a valid question because users may want to opt out of your mailing list.
 Thanks to him for bringing up this topic.

 As I have mentioned in the article this is a completely manual subscription handling.
-But what if someone wants an automated list generation? where after subscribing the email will be collected automatically and if someone wants to un-subscribe, they can do that as well.
+But what if someone wants an automated list generation.
+Which means after every subscription, email will be collected as a list and if someone wants to un-subscribe, the list will update itself.

 Many times, emails that you send to your subscribers should have an unsubscribe link.
 Otherwise, email providers may mark it as spam.
 Since it is not practical to create a un-subscribe link and include it every time you send an email, you can opt some third party email subscription handlers.